New drug combo for Hard-to-Treat cancers shows early promise but trial halted

 Summary

-This early-phase trial tested a new drug called RP-3467, alone or combined with olaparib, in 26 adults with advanced solid tumors that had stopped responding to other treatments.
+This early-stage trial tested a new drug called RP-3467, alone or with olaparib, in 26 adults with advanced solid tumors that had stopped responding to standard treatments.
 The main goal was to check safety and find the right dose.
-The study was terminated early, so results are limited.
+The study was terminated, so full results are not available, but it aimed to explore a potential new option for people with few choices left.

 Disclaimer